 https://github.com/rhasspy/hassio-addonsTo do so, you must add this repository from the Repositories menu, accessible via the three‑dots menu in Settings → Add‑ons → Add‑on store.

-Then you can install the Vosk add-on:
+Then install the vosk add-on:

 Add a voice assistant